jicamargo/thatSound/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [your_project_name] <a name="about-project"></a>
+# 📖 [thatSound] <a name="about-project"></a>

-**thatSound** is a powerful React and Redux application that revolutionizes the way you discover, explore, and download sound samples.
+**[thatSound]** is a powerful React and Redux application that revolutionizes the way you discover, explore, and download sound samples.
 It provides a seamless user experience for musicians, producers, and sound enthusiasts by offering a vast collection of high-quality sound samples from various genres and instruments.

 ## 🛠 Built With <a name="built-with"></a>